 Children Aren’t Considered A Nuisance

-The final and most important reason in my opinion.
+The reason why San Sebastian with kids makes for a great family break?
 Spanish culture is heavily family orientated – and because of siestas, people eating their meals much later, and dare I say, a generally much more relaxed attitude towards children, it wasn’t an issue for us to have Monkey out with us at dinner or in bars.
 In fact, families with babies and small children were a familiar sight across San Sebastián.
 It wasn’t an issue in the slightest.
 More often than not, other diners, tourists and waiting staff tried to engage with Monkey – he loved the attention.
 It made a pleasant change and our time in San Sebastián even more special.